 Our class had just won a competition at school.
-A north coast trip leading all the way to Montego bay.
+A north coast trip leading all the way to Montego bay beach resort.
 I was excited as any 15 almost 16 year old would be.
 Like I always am when I learn about a chance to go somewhere.
 Making the necessary preparation.
 Taking in all the permission slips, food, water and provisions.
 We departed early one Saturday morning to begin our journey.

 Montego bay bound, we cruised down rocky roads surrounded by tropical plants, birds and eye catching scenery.
 Turn after turn, we made our voyage.
 There was always one thing that’s certain.
 That the roads in Jamaica were somewhat deplorable.
 (Before the new highways of course).
 This however, wouldn’t deter our adventure.
 The bus was filled with life.
 Of eager and spirited teenagers laughing, singing and gyrating to the latest hits.
 Our two teachers at the front with the driver.
 Oblivious to what was happening at the back.

 The girls twist and grinding on the boys laps.
 I get elbowed by the boy next to me as he topples over.
 “Sorry Bishop”, he said referring to my class name.
 I was never really sure how I got the name in the first place.
 “The bishop should return to the church” retorted the girl next to him bouncing on his friend’s lap as her friends laugh.
 I look around at my other classmates.
 Allowing the comment to roll off me.
 As my eyes gazed towards our destination ahead.
 And there it was… the ocean.

 That moment, that very moment.
 I can recall the smell and taste of the salt in the air lingering on the back of my tongue.
 Something I would come to miss in the years of not travelling to the coast.